Program curriculum

 Frequently Asked Questions:

-1. What majors can Wayne Med-Direct students pursue for their bachelor's degree?
+2. What majors can Wayne Med-Direct students pursue for their bachelor's degree?

 Wayne Med-Direct students can select from over 40 different majors offered by the College of Liberal Arts and Sciences (CLAS).

-2. Is it possible to pursue a second major?
+3. Is it possible to pursue a second major?
 Can I pursue a minor?

 Wayne Med-Direct students MUST pursue a minor (as their secondary discipline of study) from any department that offers a minor at Wayne State, as required by CLAS for degree completion.

-3. Can I transfer the college credits I earned in high school to Wayne State?
+4. Can I transfer the college credits I earned in high school to Wayne State?

 Yes, you can transfer college credits earned in high school to Wayne State to be placed in advanced classes.
 Please visit transfer credit webpage for more information.

-5. What extracurricular activities do Wayne Med-Direct students engage in?
+6. What extracurricular activities do Wayne Med-Direct students engage in?
 Do students get spare time to participate in them?

 Wayne Med-Direct students take part in a variety of extracurricular activities such as sports, health care, community service, student organizations and more.
 Please read current students' profiles on this website to get a feel for what they do.
 Amidst the rigorous curricula they follow, our students make time to engage in extracurricular activities to 1) follow their passion; 2) develop transferrable skills; and 3) build their resume and professional network.

-7. Does Wayne Med-Direct provide a support system offering mentoring and guidance to students in order for them to complete degree requirements, fulfill scholarship requirements and meet program expectations?
+8. Does Wayne Med-Direct provide a support system offering mentoring and guidance to students in order for them to complete degree requirements, fulfill scholarship requirements and meet program expectations?
 Are there regular check-ups on their progress?

 Yes.
 Wayne Med-Direct provides a support system for all students to ensure that they meet expectations and ultimately become leaders in medicine.
-Students are members of a learning community in which peers and near-peers support each other in academics and professional development.
-Students are exposed to role models in academia, research and medicine to enhance professional development and leadership skills.
-Students' academic progress, health and well-being, and professional growth are regularly assessed.
-Any concerns noticed are intervened early, and support is provided to help the student resolve the underlying issues.
+One way that the program offers support is through the Wayne Med-Direct Seminar, HON 4950.
+This learning community was created for peers support each other in academics and professional development.
+Students are exposed to leaders in academia, research and medicine to enhance professional development and leadership skills.